Frequent bowel movements may concern you, but there isn’t a “normal” rate when it comes to how often you go.

 Some people experience bowel movements several times a day, others several times a week.
 The good news is that frequency by itself is not an indicator of a problem.

-“There is no ‘normal,’” said Kyle G. Cologne, MD, an assistant professor of clinical surgery at Keck School of Medicine of USC and a colon and rectal surgeon at the USC Digestive Health Center of Keck Medicine of USC.
+“There is no ‘normal,’” said Kyle G. Cologne, MD, an associate professor of clinical surgery at Keck School of Medicine of USC and a colon and rectal surgeon at the USC Digestive Health Center of Keck Medicine of USC.
 Dr. Cologne explained that bowel movement frequency “may depend on what you eat, activity levels, laxative use and many other factors.”

 Call for an Appointment